Jorgemagic/CSharpDirectXRaytracing/README.md

 # CSharp DirectX Raytracing Tutorials
-This repositoriy contain tutorials demostrating how to use DirectX12 Raytracing with CSharp.
-The Nvidia original C++ tutorials can be checkout from [here](https://github.com/NVIDIAGameWorks/DxrTutorials).
+This repository contain tutorials demostrating how to use DirectX12 Raytracing with CSharp.
+The Nvidia original C++ tutorials can be found [here](https://github.com/NVIDIAGameWorks/DxrTutorials).
 The DirectX12 CSharp binding used was [Vortice](https://github.com/amerkoleci/Vortice.Windows).

 ## Requirements: